MyWiFiSucks Internet Speed Test

 - •Gaming: bandwidth can be low (often 3-10 Mbps), but low ping/jitter matters most

-- •Video calls: ~3-5 Mbps up/down per HD call is a good target
+- •Video chat: ~3-5 Mbps up/down per HD call is a good target

 - •Working from home: ~25-50 Mbps per active user is a practical baseline